andrejobuljen/Hi-Fi_mocks/README.md

 # Hi-Fi mocks

-Code to generate fast HI field-level (Hi-Fi) mocks
+Codes to generate fast HI field-level (Hi-Fi) mocks in real and redshift space.

 ## About